Bhagavad Gita Chapter 6 Verse 3 Meaning

 Available in 28 languages

-This verse from Chapter 6 of the Bhagavad Gita highlights a practical insight: For a sage who wishes to attain to Yoga, action is said to be the means; for the same sage who has attained Yoga, inaction is said to be the means.
+At this point in Dhyana Yoga, Krishna deepens His teaching on self-mastery.
+For a sage who wishes to attain to Yoga, action is said to be the means; for the same sage who has attained Yoga, inaction is said to be the means.
+The verse advances the dialogue by connecting abstract principle to the concrete situation Arjuna faces.
+The connection between self-mastery and inner stillness that this verse draws is central to the Gita's vision.

 — Explained by the Nitya Team